TRAVEL COSTA MESA FAQs

 An Interview with Paulette Lombardi-Fries

-President, Costa Mesa CVB
+President, Costa Mesa TCM

 Q: What is the Costa Mesa Conference & Visitor Bureau?

 A: We are a nonprofit organization that works to increase tourism to the city of Costa Mesa.